sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

 .. note::  Make sure to update ``OIDC callback URL`` as ``https://<sparkflows-host>/login/oauth``.

-Configuring OAuth in Fire Insights
+Configuring OAuth in Sparkflows
 -----------------

-In order to configure OAuth in Fire Insights, add the OAuth configuration parameters to ``conf/application.properties``.
+In order to configure OAuth in Sparkflows, add the OAuth configuration parameters to ``conf/application.properties``.

 Below is an example of configuring OAuth in Fire with Okta: